callmetesla/VQA-Attack/VQA/Weights/weights.md

-Weights are stored in GDrive
+Weights are stored in GDrive due to their larger size.